joelkoz/QwicktracePCB/README.md

 # Qwicktrace Pro PCB
-Qwicktrace PCB is the software component of the QwickFab PCB open source circuit board fabrication system for desktops.
+Qwicktrace PCB is the software component of the QwickFab PCB open source desktop circuit board fabrication system.
-The system dramatically reduces the time and skill required to make top quality boards single and double sided circuit boards for prototyping and one off use.
+The system dramatically reduces the time and skill required to make top quality single and double sided circuit boards for prototyping and one off use.
 Using QwickFab PCB, making a PCB is as simple as uploading your Gerber files to the Pro controller, selecting the process you wish to use to create the board, and then following the on-screen step by step instructions.